w3c/security-request/.github/ISSUE_TEMPLATE/request-review-for-a-fpwd.md

 In the issue title above add the document name followed by the date of this request.

 - name of spec to be reviewed:
-- URL of spec: [This must be a dated version in the TR namespace, not an editors draft.]
+- URL of spec: [This must be a dated version in the TR namespace, not an editor's draft.]

-- Does your document have an in-line Security Considerations section, ideally one separate from Privacy Considerations?
+- Does your document have an in-line Security Considerations section, ideally one separate from the Privacy Considerations?
 If not, corrrect that before proceeding further.
 - Do you need a reply by a particular date?
 - Please point to the results of your own self-review (see https://w3ctag.github.io/security-questionnaire/)
 - Where and how to file issues arising?